Does wearing a hat cause baldness? What research tells us

 Telogen effluvium

 Extreme stress and shock manifest in the body in all sorts of ways, including hair loss.
 Emotional or physiological stress can lead to the sudden onset of a temporary hair loss called telogen effluvium.
 Usually, this occurs due to extreme weight loss, surgeries, illness, certain medications, hormonal changes, or having a baby.
-The good news is that the hair will typically regrow once you remove the cause of the stress (Hughes, 2021).
+The good news is that the hair will typically grow back once the stressor has passed.

 Medical conditions

 Another condition that can yield hair loss or hair thinning is trichotillomania.
-Trichotillomania is a mental disorder that involves recurrent, irresistible urges to pull out hair from your scalp, eyebrows, or other areas of your body, despite best efforts to stop.
-When the obsession is focused on the head, the repetitive hair pulling can leave patchy bald spots on the scalp (Pereyra, 2021).
+Trichotillomania is a condition that involves recurrent, irresistible urges to pull out hair from your scalp, eyebrows, or other areas of your body, despite best efforts to stop.
+When the obsession is focused on the head, the repetitive hair-pulling can leave patchy bald spots on the scalp.

 Another condition, alopecia areata, is when your body’s immune system attacks healthy hair follicles, causing hair to fall out and preventing new hair from growing.
-Lastly, hormonal problems, like thyroid disorder or being postpartum, can also lead to hair loss (Lepe, 2021).
+Lastly, hormonal problems, like thyroid disorder or being postpartum, can also lead to hair loss.

 Medications